Opinion | In another time, Manchin might be considered a hero

 In another time, Manchin might be considered a hero for standing on such principle, much the way Democrats these days view Sen. Mitt Romney (R-Utah) for voting for Trump’s second impeachment.
 Of course, another’s principles are salutary and laudatory when they serve one’s own purposes.
 Manchin’s just happen to suit Republicans in this instance.
 Nonetheless, standing alone against the herd is an uncomfortable place, no matter what party you belong to.

 If some think that Manchin is merely preserving his reelection chances, the same can’t be said of Romney.
 Utah is solidly red and deeply Mormon.
 His Senate seat is secure no matter what.
 At 74, Romney has run for president twice and may have no future ambitions.
 But a girl can dream.
-If sanity were someday to return to our borders, a Romney/Manchin presidential ticket might hold some appeal for independents, as well as Republicans and Democrats who’ve been trapped so long beneath their respective parties’ underbellies, they’ve practically begun sprouting mushrooms.
+If sanity were someday to return to our borders, a Romney-Manchin presidential ticket might hold some appeal for independents, as well as Republicans and Democrats who’ve been trapped so long beneath their respective parties’ underbellies, they’ve practically begun sprouting mushrooms.

 Let’s be clear: Manchin’s willingness to serve as the lone buttress against a torrent of Democratic legislation required enormous courage.
 He might even be a worthy successor to Romney as a recipient of the JFK Profile in Courage Award.
 As Caroline Kennedy wrote in a statement about Romney: “He reminds us that our Democracy depends on the courage, conscience and character of our elected officials.”